abijeet-dhillon/swe_capstone_project/docs/design/database_schema.md

 # Insights Storage Schema

 ## Overview
 The `ProjectInsightsStore` in `src/insights/storage.py` persists encrypted pipeline output so previously analyzed ZIP files can be revisited without rerunning the entire pipeline.
-It shares the same SQLite database (`DATABASE_URL`, default `sqlite:///data/app.db`) and maintains two primary tables: `zipfile` (one row per analyzed archive) and `project` (one row per project or `_misc_files`).
+It uses the fixed SQLite path `sqlite:///data/app.db` (resolved to `data/app.db`) and maintains two primary tables: `zipfile` (one row per analyzed archive) and `project` (one row per project or `_misc_files`).
 Serialized payloads are compressed and encrypted before writing to disk, so only derived metadata (counts, hashes, timestamps) is readable directly from SQLite.
+Tests and tooling can override the path by passing `db_path` to the store constructor.

+**Encryption note:** For local convenience a fixed key (`local-insights-key`) is used when `INSIGHTS_ENCRYPTION_KEY` is not provided; set the env var to override with a stronger secret in production.

 ## Schema Migrations
 `ProjectInsightsStore` bootstraps a `schema_migrations` table and records version `1` the first time it applies the insights schema.
 Future migrations should append new rows here so the store can upgrade in place.